Technology-World/Calculator/README.md

 # Calculator
- A basic calculator designed with HTML, CSS andJS
+ A basic calculator designed with HTML, CSS and JS